-The OpenQuake Platform (https://platform.openquake.org) is a web-based application that allows the community to explore, manipulate and visualize the datasets and models and to use tools that GEM produces.
+The OpenQuake-engine is complemented by a wide range of data, information and tools that are accessible on the OpenQuake Platform (https://platform.openquake.org).
+The OQ Platform enables the community to freely explore, access, manipulate and visualize GEM datasets, models and tools.
 The platform also allows users to contribute, share and discuss new findings and results with the GEM community.